andreymakarov/systech-aidd/frontend/doc/FE-S04-real-stats-api-plan.md

   - Activity: 24 hourly points for `day`; daily points for `week` (7) and `month` (30).
 Each point is dialogs started in the bucket.
   - Recent dialogs: last 10–20 sessions overall with `duration_sec`, `num_messages`, `status` heuristic.
   - Top users within the selected window: `dialogs_count`, `messages_count`, `last_active_at` sorted by `(dialogs_count, messages_count)`.
-- Router switch by env in `src/api/routers/stats.py`:
+- Router in `backend/app/routers/stats.py`:
-  - `STATS_COLLECTOR=real` enables real collector; default is mock.
+  - Uses `RealStatCollector` by default (mock collector has been removed).
 - Configuration:
   - `STATS_DB_URL` (default `sqlite:///data/bot.db`).